Sonia Backès

-Sonia Backès (née Dos Santos; born 21 May 1976) is a French politician in New Caledonia.
+Sonia Backès (née dos Santos; born 21 May 1976) is a French politician in New Caledonia.
 She is the current leader of the Caledonian Republicans party and the President of the Provincial Assembly of South Province since 17 May 2019.

 In July 2022, she was appointed Secretary of State for Citizenship in the Borne government.
 In September 2023, Backès resigned her ministerial position following her defeat in the 2023 Senate election.

+A polarising figure in New Caledonian conservative politics, Backès is regarded as being fiercely loyalist, and is credited with having moved the Republicans to the right.
+In 2024, in regards to the debate around independence, she controversially claimed that like "oil and water", Kanaks and non-Kanaks could not coexist.

 Background

 Born Sonia Dos Santos, she is the daughter of language teachers.
 Her grandparents on her father's side were Protestant émigrés from Portugal, fleeing Catholicism and the authoritarian Estado Novo regime of António de Oliveira Salazar, arriving in Nouméa in 1952.
 She attended the lycée Lapérouse de Nouméa, graduating in 1992.
 She joined the right-wing RPCR party (Rassemblement pour la Calédonie dans la République) in 1994 at the age of 18.
 She studied at the precursor of the University of New Caledonia (UNC), the Université française du Pacifique à Nouméa, also gaining a Masters in Mathematics from the University of Pau in France in 1997, and becoming a qualified computer engineer in 2001 after study at the Université Joseph-Fourier and the Institut polytechnique in Grenoble.

 Her first job in Nouméa was at the government DTSI (direction des Technologies et Services de l'Information), while also teaching part time at the UNC.
 In the mid-2000s she worked in trades unions, notably for the CFE-CGC before quitting in 2008 to enter politics.

 She is married to Éric Backès, and has two children.